Datree announces $8M Series A as it joins Y Combinator – TechCrunch

 “We offer development best practices, coding standards and security and compliance policies.
 What happens today is that, as you connect to Datree, we connect to your source code and scan the entire code base, and we recommend development best practices based on your technology stack,” Tolts explained.

 He says that they build these rules packages based on the company’s own expertise, as well as getting help from the community, and in some cases partnering with experts.
-For instance, for its Docker security package, it teamed up with Aqua Security.
+For its Docker security package, it teamed up with Aqua Security.

 The focus remains on applying these rules in GitHub where developers are working.
 Before committing the code, they can run the appropriate rules packages against it to ensure they are in compliance with best practices.

 Tolts says they began looking at Y Combinator after the seed round because they wanted more guidance on building out the business.
-“We knew that Y Combinator could really help us because our product is relevant to 95% of all YC companies, and the program has helped us go and work on six figure deals with more mature YC companies,” he said.
+“We knew that Y Combinator could really help us because our product is relevant to 95 percent of all YC companies, and the program has helped us go and work on six figure deals with more mature YC companies,” he said.

 Datree is working directly with Y Combinator CEO Michael Seibel, and he says being part of the Winter 20 cohort has helped him refine his go-to-market motion.
 He admits he is not a typical YC company having been around since 2017 with an existing product and 12 employees, but he thinks it will help propel the company in the long run.